Survey design has a lot of moving parts.

 New to color theory?
 Check out this awesome guide to positive and negative emotions that colors can stimulate:

-Choosing Colors for Readability and Usability
+Choosing Colors to Enhance Survey Design, Readability and Usability

 While emotional impact is an important consideration for color choice, accessibility is key as well.